Strategy for future public sector consultancy at TECH

 Strategy based on a strategic service check

-The following strategy is formulated from the strategic service check of the governmental area conducted by the Faculty of Technical Sciences (Tech) during the period of August 2022 to June 2023.
+The following strategy has been formulated from the strategic service check of the sceince-based advice area conducted by the Faculty of Technical Sciences (Tech) during the period of August 2022 to June 2023.
 The strategy consists of an ambition, indicating a common purpose and direction, and six guiding principles, identifying particularly important dimensions.

 A action plan for the strategy was initiated in August 2023 and continues into 2024.

 Tech aims to be the preferred advisor in climate and sustainable, green transition for both public and private stakeholders.
-Our research-based advice supports democratic enlightenment, nationally as well as internationally, based on excellent, solution-focused research.
+Our science-based advice supports democratic enlightenment, nationally as well as internationally, based on excellent, solution-oriented research.

-• We work towards making a real difference to society through research-based advice in nature, environment, food, and agriculture
+• We work towards making a real difference to society through science-based advice in nature, environment, food, and agriculture

 • We bridge the gap between disciplines through mutual development of expertise and solution needs.

-• We unite the technical, natural science, and social science fields within one organization, leveraging this unique strength to contribute to interdisciplinary research and governmental advisory of international caliber.
+• We unite the technical sciences, natural sciences, and social sciences fields within one organisation, leveraging this unique strength to contribute to interdisciplinary research and advisory for policy of international caliber.

 • We work scientifically, holistically, and with high professional integrity